 Both approaches have been developed for design optimization under geometric uncertainty at various levels of geometric complexity (\ie, size, shape, and topology).
-Among them, topology optimization under geometric uncertainty has been regarded as highly challenging due to modeling of topological uncertainty, propagation thereof, and stochastic design sensitivity analysis~\cite{chen2011new}.
-Previous work either assumes uniform boundary variation~\cite{wang2019robust,da2019stress,sigmund2009manufacturing} (Fig.~\ref{fig:geometric_uncertainty}a), imposes predefined distribution on boundary points or material distribution~\cite{chen2011new,keshavarzzadeh2017topology} (Fig.~\ref{fig:geometric_uncertainty}b).
-While those methods can simplify geometric uncertainty quantification, the modeled uncertainties do not necessarily conform to realistic scenarios, which usually involve much more complicated geometric variability.
-For example, in real applications, the boundary variation does not necessarily follow standard distribution (Fig.s~\ref{fig:geometric_uncertainty}c) and manufacturing defects do not only happen on the boundary~\cite{pham2021additive} (Fig.~\ref{fig:geometric_uncertainty}d).
-Therefore, how to model ``real-world", ``free-from" geometric uncertainty without making any simplifying assumption is still an open challenge.
+Unlike parametric uncertainty that only considers the uncertainties of a few independent design parameters representing the design~\cite{morris2018design,wiest2022robust}, geometric uncertainty can account for the uncertainties at every point on the boundary of a geometry as well as its topological changes.
+Due to the high-dimensionality of variables to be considered in geometric uncertainty quantification, previous work either assumes uniform boundary variation~\cite{wang2019robust,da2019stress,sigmund2009manufacturing} (Fig.~\ref{fig:geometric_uncertainty}a) or imposes predefined distribution/correlation on boundary points~\cite{chen2011new,lazarov2012topology,lazarov2012topology1,keshavarzzadeh2017topology,kang2018reliability} (Fig.~\ref{fig:geometric_uncertainty}b).
+Specifically, \cite{chen2011new} models geometric uncertainty by perturbing the boundary using a random normal velocity field; \cite{lazarov2012topology,lazarov2012topology1,keshavarzzadeh2017topology,kang2018reliability} model geometric uncertainty by applying a predefined random field as the threshold of a level-set design representation; \cite{huang2014statistical,huang2015optimal,sabbaghi2018bayesian,ferreira2019automated} build shape deviation models and use Bayesian approaches to estimate the posterior of model parameters.
+While those methods can simplify geometric uncertainty quantification by making assumptions on the form of shape deviations, the modeled uncertainties do not necessarily conform to realistic scenarios, which usually involve much more complicated geometric variability.
+For example, in real applications, the boundary variation does not necessarily follow canonical distributions (Fig.s~\ref{fig:geometric_uncertainty}c) and manufacturing defects do not only happen on the boundary~\cite{pham2021additive} (Fig.~\ref{fig:geometric_uncertainty}d).
+Therefore, how to model ``real-world", ``free-from" geometric uncertainty without making any simplifying assumptions is still an open challenge.

 In this work, we overcome this challenge by using a hierarchical deep generative model to learn 1)~the underlying distribution of free-form nominal designs and 2)~the conditional distribution of fabricated design given any nominal design, under free-form geometric uncertainty (Figures~\ref{fig:geometric_uncertainty}c and \ref{fig:geometric_uncertainty}d).
 We demonstrate the efficacy using two real-world design examples.
-The ability of modeling free-form geometry and uncertainties allows us to address topological uncertainties.
+The ability to model free-form geometry and uncertainties allows us to address topological uncertainties.